aws/sagemaker-hyperpod-cli/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+## Run the Unit Tests
+Install tox using `pip install tox`
+Run the following tox command and verify that all code checks and unit tests pass: `tox`.
+It will run test for Python 3.8, 3.9, 3.10, 3.11
+You can also run a test suit with a single python version with the following command: `tox -e py311/py310/py39/py38` You can also just run unit tests with command: `tox -e unit`

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.